Quiz Mcq Questions With Answers

 • Parallel Structure: All options should be grammatically parallel and of similar length.
 This ensures fairness and prevents clues from being inadvertently embedded in the structure of the options themselves.

 • Avoid Negatives: Avoid using negative phrasing in the stem or options whenever possible.
 Negative phrasing can be confusing and lead to errors.
-If a negative is necessary, emphasize it by using bold or capitalization.
+If a negative is necessary, stress it by using bold or capitalization.
 Example: Which of the following is NOT a characteristic of...?

 • Use a Consistent Format: Maintain a consistent format throughout the quiz to reduce confusion and ensure clarity.